Presidential War and Congressional Consent: The Law Professors' Memorandum in Dellums v. Bush, 27 Stanford J. Int'l L. 247 (1991)

 Date of Authorship for this Version

 Koh, Harold Hongju, "Presidential War and Congressional Consent: The Law Professors' Memorandum in Dellums v.
 Bush" (1991).
 Faculty Scholarship Series.
-Paper 2074.
+2074.